yep/usergrid-docker/README.md

 A collection of containers to run [Usergrid](https://usergrid.apache.org) on [Docker](https://www.docker.com).

-To use Docker's automated builds, each container uses a separate repository.

 There are the following containers:

  - [java](https://hub.docker.com/r/yep1/usergrid-java) - Ubuntu base image with Oracle JVM version 8 - [github](https://github.com/yep/usergrid-java) - (MIT license)